docker/docs/content/includes/desktop-linux-launch.md

 1. Open your **Applications** menu in Gnome/KDE Desktop and search for **Docker Desktop**.

-2. Select **Docker Desktop** to start Docker. <br> The Docker Subscription Service Agreement displays
+2. Select **Docker Desktop** to start Docker.

+   The Docker Subscription Service Agreement displays.

 3. Select **Accept** to continue.
 Docker Desktop starts after you accept the terms.